dgc-cgn/CAS-Digital-Trade-Documentation/README.md

 ## Hypothesis

-DSI digital supply chain certification could speed adoption of digital trade standards, while providing value for certification holders
+DSI digital supply chain certification could speed adoption of digital services replacing paper documentation, as it spurs standardisation and so alleviates system reliability and interoperability.

 ## From Paper to Electronic to Digital

 For millenia, **paper** has been the standard substrate for trade, signed in wet ink by an authority.
-The next phase was **electronic** which were initially paper substitutes, evolving to **structured data** that forms the basis of most trade documentation today.
+The next phase is **electronic** which is initially paper substitutes, evolving to **structured data** that is forming the basis of trade documentation today.
 The next phase is toward **authentic structured data**, cryptographically signed data that is independently verifiable across the many trust domains of digital trade.

 The **legal aspect** is supported by [UNCITRAL Model Law on Electronic Transferable Records](https://uncitral.un.org/en/texts/ecommerce/modellaw/electronic_transferable_records) defining the functional equivalence of paper predecessors and the reliability of systems to safeguard the integrity of trade documentation.